ericVargas/Shopping-App/README.md

 -------------

 1. [Git clone or download this project]('https://github.com/ericVargas/Shopping-App')
-2. Create a PostgreSQL database called 'gotit_db'
-3. On your terminal, run psql -d gotit_db -f products.sql
+2. On your terminal, run psql -f ./models/products.sql
-4. If you haven't already, install nodemon package (npm install -g nodemon)
-5. Run nodemon, app should be available on localhost:3000
+3. After that run npm run devstart, app should be available on localhost:3000